Hulk Hogan's championships and accomplishments

-Hulk Hogan achieved numerous accolades throughout his career, including two WWE Hall of Fame inductions.
+Hulk Hogan achieved numerous accolades throughout his career, including three WWE Hall of Fame inductions.

 This is a list of championships and accomplishments of American professional wrestler Hulk Hogan (1953–2025).
 Hogan made his professional wrestling debut in 1977 and achieved early success in the American Wrestling Association (AWA) and New Japan Pro-Wrestling (NJPW).
 During the 1980s professional wrestling boom, he emerged as the face of the World Wrestling Federation (WWF, now WWE), where his charismatic persona, large physique, and "Hulkamania" phenomenon helped professional wrestling reach mainstream popularity in the United States.
 Hogan later joined World Championship Wrestling (WCW) in 1994, where he reinvented himself as the villainous leader of the New World Order (nWo) in 1996, becoming one of the most prominent figures of the Monday Night War, cementing a legacy as one of the most recognizable and influential professional wrestlers in history.
 Hogan later returned to WWE and also appeared in Total Nonstop Action Wrestling (TNA).
 Throughout his career, he received numerous championships, honors, and accolades from promotions and publications worldwide.